Provable Sample-Efficient Transfer Learning Conditional Diffusion Models via Representation Learning

 \section{Statistical Guarantees for Transferring Score Matching Error}

-In this section, we present our main theoretical results, a statistical theory of transferring conditional score matching loss.
-We provide two upper bounds of score matching loss on target distribution, based on whether task diversity \citep{tripuraneni2020theory} is explicitly assumed.
-Throughout this paper, we make the following standard and mild regularity assumptions on the initial data distribution $\P$ and the representation map $h_*$.
+In this section, we present our main theoretical results, a statistical theory of transferring the conditional score matching loss.
+We provide two upper bounds of the score matching loss on target distribution, based on whether task diversity \citep{tripuraneni2020theory} is explicitly assumed.
+Our analysis introduces novel techniques to address the smoothness properties of the noised data distribution—a challenge that remains nontrivial even in single-task settings.
+Additionally, we extend the classical theory of local Rademacher complexity to quantify the empirical estimation error.

+Throughout this paper, we make the following standard and mild regularity assumptions \citep{tripuraneni2020theory,chen2023score} on the initial data distribution $\P$ and the representation map $h_*$.